dhis2/dhis2-android-capture-app/docs/src/commonmark/en/content/implementation-guide/scale-up.md

 - XenMobile (Citrix) (can be expensive - 2.03 USD /device/month for 3,000 devices)
 - Good for Enterprise (Blackberry) (can be expensive - 2 USD /device/month \+ 2.5K USD for deployment)

+> **Note**
+>
+> Check the specific [Mobile Device Management Guideline](https://docs.dhis2.org/en/implement/managing-mobile-devices/considerations.html) for more information about this topic.

 ## Training { #implementation_guide_scale_up_training }